Undergraduate Student Research

-Involving undergraduate students in research is a key component of the engineering educational experience at St Thomas.
+Involving undergraduate students in research and project work with industry are key components of the engineering educational experience at St Thomas.

 We truly act on our desire to involve students in the research efforts of our faculty, 46% of our seniors report having worked on a research project with a professor outside of class while attending the University of St. Thomas.

 Research adds to a students education by fostering unique faculty/student collaboration and an opportunity to truly delve into the unknown.
 Most of our projects are directly funded by industry, so the student also experiences first hand the R&D needs of technical companies.
 Students also benefit by gaining working knowledge of engineering specialties and receive pay for their efforts.
 Many students present their work at conferences and/or submit papers for publication.

 Here is a summary of some recent projects:

 Development and redesign of a human-powered blacksmith furnace air supply for developing countries through the use of appropriate technology

 Sponsored by: University of St. Thomas Collaborative Inquiry Grant.